CS15AGS/cs2001-coursework-2016-17-Team-15/README.md

 * Behold the _literal_ GitHub repository for CS2001-2016/17 Team 15, as it appears there are two.

 #### Notifications (Last Updated:30/11/16)
+- Uploaded the **Android Project folder**, all activity classes have been added, along with their layouts, as well as registered in the manifest .xml file.
+All layouts set to LinearLayout.
 - When **uploading** a file for the design folder, make sure to give it a name with the following format 'File-Name @NAME, NAME...'.
 This is so we can clearly see who's work is who.
 Let me know if you feel it is better to have individual folders for every person in the group.
-- Many files have been **moved** to their 'new' respective folders, and renamed with the names of who had produced the work.
-This is to better organize the repository, and make it easier to see who has done which work.
+- Massive **re-organization** of repository, some files renamed with details of author.
 Nothing has been lost.
 - You may notice a **'task-log'** on the front page of the repository, do not fear, for it is a way of jotting down the group's current progress, so you can easily find the work you have participated in when you start your portfolio.

 #### TO-DO List (In order)